That-Dev-Girl-Sites/jhalabi.com/_posts/2022-01-12-imposter-syndrome.md

 For a while, I thought an art degree was more my speed.
 I got that degree and promptly realized that art was definitely not for me.
 So, I started working in tech.

 Over the years, I wrote code.
 I learned new languages.
-I re-learned Javascript alone at least 3 times.[^1] I moved from a purely front-end developer to an application / functionality layer developer.
+I re-learned JavaScript alone at least 3 times.[^1] I moved from a purely front-end developer to an application / functionality layer developer.

 However, through most of my career, I had imposter syndrome.
 I had it so hard.
 It was worse early on, when I was working with developers who were clearly more senior.
 I was expected to produce the same quality code.
 Mentoring would have been awesome, but my jobs were mostly a learn-as-you-go kind of situation.